rubyreferences/rubyref/builtin/exception/exception-classes.md

 ```

 The full list of operating system errors on your particular platform are
-available as the constants of `Errno`.
+available as the constants of Errno.

 ```ruby
 Errno.constants   #=> :E2BIG, :EACCES, :EADDRINUSE, :EADDRNOTAVAIL, ...
 ```

-<a href='https://ruby-doc.org/core-2.6/Errno.html' class='ruby-doc
+<a href='https://ruby-doc.org/core-2.7.0/Errno.html' class='ruby-doc
 remote' target='_blank'>Errno Reference</a>